mohinimishra/Vue.js-Learning/README.md

 }
 ```

-- under this method object we can describe our function.
+- under this method object we can define our function.

 ```js
 methods : {